Published on July 10th, 2018

-There is an art to creating a case study that will be the proverbial milkshake bringing all the prospects to the yard.
-So, today I’m going to teach you everything you need to know on how to create a case study that attracts the right buyer personas and helps you close deals.
+There is an art to writing a case study that will be the proverbial milkshake bringing all the prospects to the yard.
+So, today I’m going to teach you everything you need to know on how to write a case study that attracts the right buyer personas and helps you close deals.

-(I'm also going to share my personal, free case study template with you that makes creating case studies a breeze!)
+(I'm also going to share my personal, free case study template with you that makes writing case studies a breeze!)